Skip to main content

 Authors

-Duncan McCargo is Professor of Global Affairs at Nanyang Technological University, and a Visiting Professor at Leeds.
+Duncan McCargo is President's Chair in Global Affairs at Nanyang Technological University, and a Visiting Professor at Leeds.

 Saowanee T. Alexander is Assistant Professor at the Faculty of Liberal Arts, Ubon Ratchathani University.